What is acne?

 For mild to moderate acne and congested or oily skin, sometimes all that is required is a good skin care regimen to follow.
-Some well developed and trusted cosmeceutical creams, cleansers and frequent medical grade acne-specific chemical peels can make all the difference for your acne.
+Well developed and trusted cosmeceutical creams, serums and cleansers can be found at our partner specialist skin pharmacy website https://www.skinpluspharmacy.com.au

 Various prescription creams can be used to prevent and/or treat for mild to moderate acne.
 These creams may contain antimicrobials, antibiotics, retinoids (vitamin A derivatives) as well as salicylic acid (beta-hydroxy acid), glycolic acid (alpha-hydroxy acid), sulphur and nicotinamide (Vitamin B3).

 Sometimes prescription medications are required to combat acne effectively.
 Antibiotic tablets are often used and can be a very effective short term option whilst other treatments are started.
 Hormonal treatments can be added for female patients.
 Injections of cortisone can sometimes be used in larger acne lesions for quick relief.
 An oral vitamin A derived prescription medication prescribed by dermatologists can be used in more severe and resistant cases of acne.

 Some laser and energy devices can be used to treat active acne.
 Lasers and treatments such as fine wire diathermy and HydraFacial used in the right clinical context, with the right settings and in the hands of expertise, can be used to improve acne more rapidly and reduce the redness of acne scarring more quickly.
 LED light treatments can also be used, however for improved effectiveness, requires a medicated cream to be applied just prior to the procedure.